EliumAcademy/file-system/README.md

 * {callback} ``callback`` required

 ## ATTENTION
-__ whenever you need to create a path use the ```javascript path.join("folder1", "folder2", ..., "folderN") ``` functionality from the path module {https://nodejs.org/api/path.html}.
-This should make it safer to delete folders that are only relative to the root path provided!!!! __
+__whenever you need to create a path use the ``` path.join("folder1", "folder2", ..., "folderN") ``` functionality from the path module {https://nodejs.org/api/path.html}.
+This should make it safer to delete folders that are only relative to the root path provided!!!!__